 The authors of the Kalven Report likewise sought such high ground, though for rather different purposes.
-They sought to protect the University of Chicago administration from pressure from faculty and students to take a stand against the Vietnam War.
+They sought to protect the University of Chicago administration from faculty and student pressure to take a stand against the Vietnam War.
 Lovejoy wanted to protect the faculty; Kalven wanted to protect the administration.
 But in both cases, the idea was to distinguish between the educational mission of the university and the surrounding pressures to pick sides on non-educational matters.